MLH-Fellowship/LiveGreen/README.md

 - How to make use of Retrofit to retrieve data from a remote data source as well as using the API Key for Authentication
 - How to make use of Repository and Factory software design patterns
 - How to make use of Webview for displaying webpages
+- How to get the longitude and latitude of a user's location
 ## Challenges

 - Not all regions are supported by the API